egandro/ha-setup/README.md

 - Clear Browser Cache
 - Enable the HACS Integration: https://hacs.xyz/docs/configuration/basic
 - Configuration / Integrations / "+" Button / Search for HACS
+- Wait ... confirm the 4 checkboxes of the dialog ...
+- Authenticate the Device to Github / your Github account
+- Click "HACS" on the left bar
+- Starting "HACS" the first time will take a while

 ## Additional Setup Steps